+For \model, we consider $\alpha \in \{0.05$, $0.1, ..., 0.95, 1\}$.
+For all of the three methods, we consider the full regularization path with 100 $\lambda$s spaced evenly on a log scale.
+In our experiments, this range is sufficient to find the optimal model structure.
+Best model parameters are chosen using the validation set, and model accuracy is evaluated as the average RMSE of 10 models on test sets.
+For all successive experiments, we use the same method to choose parameters.

 Figure~\ref{fig:simulation} shows the results for the simulations.
 For each $(\gamma, \delta)$ pair, we plot which model wins on average.
-It is clear that for pure linear ($\delta = 0$) and pure additive ($\gamma = 0$), \model~has no advantage over the Lasso or \spam.
+It is clear that for pure linear ($\delta = 0$) and pure additive ($\gamma = 0$), \model~has no advantage over the lasso or \spam.

 When $N_{train} = 200$, both \spam~and \model~overfit significantly when there are a lot of nonlinear components, since a large number of nonlinear components leads to a large parameter space and this small amount of data is not enough for reliable estimates.
-The Lasso wins over the other methods on most of the cases by trading off variance for bias. \model~outperforms the Lasso in regimes with a mixture of small nonlinear components and a reasonable number of linear components.
-When we increase the number of data points in the training set ($N_{train} = 500$), more reliable estimates can be obtained so \spam~wins back from the Lasso on cases where we only have nonlinear components (the Lasso having only linear features is incapable of estimating the nonlinear effects present in the data).
-Interestingly, the Lasso is still the best when there are a lot of nonlinear components since in this regime the data cannot support the large number of parameters for reliable estimation. \model, however, becomes the best on most settings since it can better model the mixture of linear and nonlinear effects when there is enough data.
+The lasso wins over the other methods on most of the cases by trading off variance for bias. \model~outperforms the lasso in regimes with a mixture of small nonlinear components and a reasonable number of linear components.
+When we increase the number of data points in the training set ($N_{train} = 500$), more reliable estimates can be obtained so \spam~wins back from the lasso on cases where we only have nonlinear components (the lasso, having only linear features is incapable of estimating the nonlinear effects present in the data).
+Interestingly, the lasso is still the best when there are a lot of nonlinear components since in this regime the data cannot support the large number of parameters for reliable estimation. \model, however, is the winner in most settings since it can better model the mixture of linear and nonlinear effects when there are enough data.
 Not surprisingly, when there are enough data ($N_{train} = 1000$), \model~dominates all cases in which both linear and nonlinear components are present.
-This is because the Lasso is unable to model nonlinear effects and because \spam~has higher variance than \model~without being less biased.
-We can see that our theoretical results in Section~\ref{sec:theory} are well-supported by the empirical study in this section.
+This is because the lasso is unable to model nonlinear effects and because \spam~has higher variance than \model~without being less biased.